African Games: Sports

 35 sports, 2 demonstration sports and 6 Para sports were presented in African Games history until 2019 African Games (also 1991 Diving and 1999 Netball were demonstration).

-Medal count
+All time Medal Table

 50 nations have won at least a single medal in the African Games, from 54 National Olympic Committees participating throughout the history of the Games.
-42 nations have won at least a single gold medal.
+43 NOCs have won at least a single gold medal.

 Legacy

 After hearing about the Pan-African Games whilst on a business trip to Congo, Soviet Union-Armenian diplomat Ashot Melik-Shahnazaryan got the idea to create the Pan-Armenian Games.